 Third: accordingly, the exclusion of third countries outside the EEA should not be considered regarding the scope of application of the second additional provision of Law 19/1987 of 18 December on inheritance and gift tax.

-Therefore, the system as regulated in this additional provision will apply to all non-residents irrespective of whether they live in a member state of the EU or EEA, or in a third country.
+The system as regulated in this additional provision, therefore, will apply to all non-residents irrespective of whether they live in a member state of the EU or EEA, or in a third country.

-In my opinion, given the Directorate of Taxes’ position, one could envisage the possibility of reclaiming overpayments of inheritance and gift tax made by non-EU nationals.
+In my opinion, given the Directorate of Taxes’ position, one could envisage the possibility of reclaiming inheritance and gift tax overpayments made by non-EU nationals.